JerryLead/SparkInternals/EnglishVersion/1-Overview.md

   - Each value in MapPartitionRDD (`Array[Byte]`) is converted to `Iterable`.
   - The last count() action performs on MapPartitionRDD.

-**The logical plan represents the applicaion dataflow, including the data transformations , the intermediate RDDs, and the data dependency between these RDDs.**
+**The logical plan represents the application dataflow, including the data transformations , the intermediate RDDs, and the data dependency between these RDDs.**

 ## Physical Plan